vardhanam/SDXL_finetune/README.md

-Here is a README.md file for the provided code:

 # Fine-Tuning Stable Diffusion with DreamBooth

 This project shows how to fine-tune the Stable Diffusion XL (SDXL) model using DreamBooth and LORA (Low-Rank Adaptation) to generate customized images.